chadsansing/airlock-campaign/gm-resources/session-planning/session-7.md

 The first 2 agendas are 20-pointers at Pressure 3, and the second 2 are 15-pointers at Pressure 2.
 This shift represents the Systems Cell calming down while the PCs get out from under the threat of imprisonment or death.

+There are five representatives from the System Cell here along with a security force the PCs did not expect to exist.
+Kind of like a security detail, rather than an army, but sizeable and mobile.
+Someything like, but other than the Adjudicators.
+Enforcers?
+Executioners?

+- Levi of Illyum, a rare orange/red/brown genotype Illian, known for her application of restoprative justice at sea.
+- Quad of Mollala, whose enduring defense of corporate personhood is know throughout the cells.
+- Juniper of Terra Nova, Judge of Judges, whose decisions cannot be anticipated because of her storied impartiality.
+- Admiral Lime, the Pirate, who asserts the needs of the fleet over those of a ship.
+- Chief Barrister Coil of Attis, whose assessment of newly proposed treaties and systems against both precedent and public opinion are trusted by all.

 Rin will volunteer the following when it comes time to plan:

 - There is a single precursor ship left in Petra.
 The *Pr Djed*.
 It has been locked in a geosynchronous orbit inside your star's coronoa for the past 20000 years.